nio-blocks/postgres/README.md

 Commands
 ----------------
--  connection_status: True if current connection succeeded and is active
+-  connected: True if current connection succeeded and is active
 -  disconnect: tear down current connection
 -  reconnect: reconnect to host specified in config